wacncontent/CustomizeTool/removeCommentOutput2/articles/active-directory/active-directory-saas-kiteworks-tutorial.md

     g.
 Click **Save**.

-6. In the Azure AD portal, select the single sign-on configuration confirmation, and then click **Next**.
+6. In the Azure Management Portal, select the single sign-on configuration confirmation, and then click **Next**.
 <br><br>![Azure AD Single Sign-On][10]<br>

 7. On the **Single sign-on confirmation** page, click **Complete**.